Seventh Army Symphony Orchestra: History

+"This group of young Army musicians has done more than any other single military unit in Germany to promote a better cultural understanding between the American and German peoples."
+Adler received a special Citation of Excellence from the Army for forming the 7th Army Symphony Orchestra and its success in Europe between 1952 and 1961.

 Over the years, members of the orchestra participated in several historic performances.
 During the orchestra's inaugural concert on July 5, 1952, in Heidelberg, members of the orchestra performed during the farewell festivities for NATO's Supreme Allied Commander General Dwight D. Eisenhower.
 In December 1955 they served as the first American orchestra to participate in a live radio broadcast on German radio conducted by Ronald Ondrejka.
 Several years later in 1957, they debuted on the German television network in Berlin under the direction of Ling Tung and participated in the program "Week of Light Music" which was broadcast on South German Radio to Europe and the United States.
 In 1958, the orchestra also concertized at the Brussels World's Fair under the direction of Edward Lee Alley.

 As the reconstruction of Europe advanced during the 1950s, performances by the orchestra were no longer deemed to be necessary.
 Recruitment within the Army for the orchestra was curtailed after 1962.